-SQL*Loader provides a conventional path load method and a direct path load method.
+SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

 12.1 Data Loading Methods

-SQL*Loader can load data using either a convention path load or a direct path load.
+SQL*Loader can load data by using either a convention path load, or a direct path load.

-The tables to be loaded must already exist in the database.
+The tables that you want to be loaded must already exist in the database.
 SQL*Loader never creates tables.
-It loads existing tables that either already contain data or are empty.
+It loads existing tables that either already contain data, or that are empty.

 The following privileges are required for a load:

 - You must have

 DELETEprivileges on the table that you want to be loaded, when using the

 TRUNCATEoption to empty old data from the table before loading the new data in its place.

 In both conventional path and direct path, you can specify a text value for a